Sayankalsa/Project_Technology_CheetSheat/README.md

 users.
 The system architecture, implementation details, and evalu- ation metrics are discussed to demonstrate the effectiveness of the proposed solution in addressing the challenges faced by new legal prac-titioners.

+### Introduction
+The legal profession involves dealing with complex documents and information that can be overwhelming for new practitioners.
+With the advancement of artificial intelligence and natural language processing technologies, there is a significant opportunity to develop intelligent systems that can assist lawyers in navigating legal documents efficiently.
+This paper presents a comprehensive analysis of existing systems and proposes a novel approach using
+AI chatbot applications and machine learning algorithms to help predict legaldocument types and provide relevant information to new lawyers.